Skip to navigation Skip to content

 This document outlines the process for when a practice moves to a new location.

-A relocation for PIP and WIP – Practice Stream is:
+A relocation for PIP and WIP - Practice Stream is when the practice is not sold but has moved location.
+This includes permanent and temporary relocations.

 • Current accreditation must be transferred to the new premises and accreditation status retained under the National General Practice Accreditation Schemes

-• All current practitioners moving from the practice must obtain a provider number associated with the new practice address
+• All current practitioners moving from the old practice location must obtain a provider number associated with the new practice address

 Relocating practices issued with a new accredited or registered for accreditation certificate must re-apply for the PIP and/or WIP - Practice Stream as a new practice.